800-937-8398 Call us for a free quote Contact us

 Lifecycle

-• Winged ants (reproductive Kings and Queens), produced in early spring, before the workers, mature within three months and mate soon afterwards.
+• Winged ants (reproductive kings and queens), produced in early spring, before the workers, mature within three months and mate soon afterwards.

 • Argentine ants mate in their nest so no swarming is seen.